 In recent years, room 117 has acquired the reputation of being the most haunted after guests have reported seeing ghostly apparitions and even a possible time slip during their stay there.

-Guests have complained about knocks on their bedroom doors in the middle of the night and when checking have found no-one there.
+Guests have complained about knocks on their bedroom doors in the middle of the night and, upon checking, found no one there.
 Visitors have also reported phantom images appearing on their camera shots.
-One such photograph is displayed in the hotel and shows a ghostly figure sitting at a dining table which the photographer and his companion insist, was empty when the picture was taken.
+One such photograph is displayed in the hotel and shows a ghostly figure sitting at a dining table which the photographer and his companion insist was empty when the picture was taken.

 © 2015 Brian Langston